SOUND OF SUCESS MUSIC CORPORATION 2023 HANDBOOK

-To create a musical community that is rich with cultural, social, and intellectual diversity while preparing each student with a solid foundation in music and an expansive education in the liberal arts.
-To advance music education by encouraging the study and making of music by all of our musicians to the end that they will be prepared to develop musical skills and understandings to the highest potential in their own future.
+To create a musical community rich with cultural, social, and intellectual diversity while preparing each student with a solid foundation in music and comprehensive education in the liberal arts.
+To advance music education by encouraging the study and making of music by all our musicians to the end that they will be prepared to develop musical skills and understandings to the highest potential in their future.

 The following guidelines have been set to provide clarity to our function and process.
-It is an honor and privilege to be part of the Sounds of Success Music Company.
-Each member must uphold the ideals, traditions to come, and the legacy that they leave behind.
+Being part of the Sounds of Success Music Corporation is an honor and privilege.
+Each member must uphold the ideals, traditions to come, and the legacy they leave behind.

 Band dues and monthly fees

 There is a weekly fee of $10.00 per participant for membership beginning September 1, 2022; family rates are listed below.
 All payments are to be paid each Monday before rehearsal.
 Members will not be allowed to attend a rehearsal for the week if payments aren’t made on Mondays before rehearsals.
 Fees will be paid through Square Dashboard.
 An invoice will be sent out each Sunday for payments to be made.

 Family Monthly Rates with Instruments